A

 satisfaction, organizational commitment, and perceived organizational support.

-The analytical procedure of multiple regression was utilized to determine the
+procedure of multiple regression was utilized to determine the

 predicting strength among job satisfaction and the independent variables: organizational